 However, solo travelers have a problem that other travelers don’t have to worry about: the “naysayers.”
 These are the people who automatically think you “can’t” travel solo.
 “It’s lonely,” they say.
 “It’s too dangerous,” they say.
 “It’s irresponsible,” they say.
-Well, I know they’re wrong.
-And you know they’re wrong.
-But you want to communicate that in a way that is less offensive and hurtful than their words.
+Well, I know they’re wrong, and you know it, too.
+But you want to communicate that in a way that is less offensive and hurtful than their own words toward you.
 Here are some responses for the well-intentioned (or not-so-well-intentioned) naysayers in your life.

 1. Oh, you shouldn’t go there by yourself.
 It’s dangerous!

 Compared to what?
 Compared to staying home in bed?
 Sure.
 But so is walking down the steps to get to my car.
 So is driving around to run my errands.
 Walking around a new city is no more or less dangerous than walking around your home town.
 Next time someone says your destination is too dangerous, tell them that people actually live there every day, just like people live in your home town every day.
 And yet we all survive!

 Never fear!
 How to Travel Safely